-Charlie says this quote in one of his narration sequences about Mary Elizabeth being a punk Buddhist.
+When talking about Mary Elizabeth Charlie describes her as a punk Buddhist.
 Throughout the entire movie, people take little jabs at her, confused about how she can be a Buddhist, but be mean at the same time, because Buddhism is generally associated with peace.

 6. “You’re cruisin’ for a bruisin’.”

 An underrated quote that Charlie’s dad says in the movie, mostly to Charlie’s sister, Candace.
 Towards the end of the movie, this line also represents the ‘okay-ness’ with Charlie’s parents.